NomaguguTNdlovu/repo-2025_ia651_ndlovu/README.md

 # Alternative plan if proposed prediction does not work out
-- Source and use data for 1 big league for this prediction.
+- Source and use data for 1 big league for this prediction and recommend it to similar leagues.